 Combine simple construction concepts with art play for this incredible invitation to build scrap wood sculptures!
-Each one-of-a-kind sculpture is a tiny feat of art + engineering, and these kid-painted building blocks can be reused over and over again.
+Each one-of-a-kind sculpture is a tiny feat of art + engineering, and these kid-painted building blocks can be reused repeatedly.

 Use the links below to jump straight to a specific topic of interest in this article…

 Having studied a bit of architecture in school, I’m a total sucker for small-scale constructions and hands-on opportunities to build with geometric forms.
-These little wood sculptures give kids a chance to investigate foundational design principles in a manner that feels like play.
-And each finished product is a unique, imaginative work of art that can be kept as is, or taken apart and built into something totally different.
+These little wood sculptures allow kids to investigate foundational design principles in a manner that feels like play.
+And each finished product is a unique, imaginative work of art that can be kept as is or taken apart and built into something totally different.

 Don’t feel like getting out all the paints?
 Minimalists, rejoice!
 Building these sculptures and constructions is just as fun with unfinished wood scraps.

 For more kids’ woodworking projects that are light on the tools and big on learning experiences, build your own set of miniature toy cars from scrap wood or make your own versatile Thingamaboard from scrap wood and craft dowels.

 To make your own scrap wood art sculptures you’ll need: